 Suddenly, there were buses full of tourists on the highway.
 We had arrived in the province of Bariloche, a region famed for its pristine glacier-fed lakes and swanky ski resorts.
-A fashionably-dressed Chilean woman holding a Starbucks cup by the side of the road waved us down and offered us a sandwich of milanesa de res, a steak pounded thin, breaded, and fried.
+A fashionably-dressed Chilean woman holding a Starbucks cup by the side of the road waved us down and offered us a sandwich of milanesa de res, a steak pounded thin, which was then breaded and fried.
 She and her husband were too full to eat it and were about to head back into Chile, whose border lay on the opposite shore of the lake.
 The sandwich, with sliced tomatoes, was serious agricultural contraband.

 Waste not want not—we accepted the free lunch and soon after, posed for several photo ops with other tourists who were eager to shake our hands and share our accomplishment in having reached this territorial milestone after so many months.
 It was a milestone which we hadn’t realized we had unlocked until arriving there, and we hadn’t yet meaningfully considered its symbolism.
 While Tierra del Fuego and Ushuaia still lay hundred of miles away, it seemed our Beginning of the End—the most northerly of the most southerly we were going to get on this trip.
 It was too beautiful to feel too conflicted, though.
 The stillness of the lake flashed in the sun, and the air crackled with the explosions of millions of seed pods hanging from the shrubbery on the shoreline as the morning dew steamed away.
 We didn’t know what the pods were, but happily named them “poppin’ beans”.
 We celebrated with oranges, the salvaged sandwich, and a deliciously cold swim in the waters of Lago Nahuel Huapi.